jubako/jubako/testimonial.rst

 This work is made independently from kiwix or openzim organization.
 For now this is more an essay than a real project to implement this.
-It may change in the futur but for now there is absolutly no plan nor promise that I (or other) will implement this format.
+It may change in the future but for now there is absolutely no plan nor promise that I (or other) will implement this format.